 Characteristics of Facial Collapse

 This condition is illustrated on the right, with a diagram courtesy of Dr. Carl E. Misch, in the textbook Dental Implant Prosthetics.
 The upper lip sinks in.
 The lower face shrinks in height.
 The face develops a caved-in look with heavy facial folds, a look that we associate with old age.

 The functional problems, however, are the most serious.

 With the shrinking of the jawbone comes the inability to adequately retain a denture.
-There very little bone left to support a denture, so the denture will slide around and fall out easily.
-Pressure on the ever-narriowing ridge also causes sore spots.
-People suffering from facial collapse may try to remedy the situation with the use of denture adhesives, but over time even that isn't adequate, and the dentures may end up in a drawer.
+There is very little bone left to support a denture, so the denture will slide around and fall out easily.
+Pressure on the ever-narrowing ridge also causes sore spots.
+People suffering from facial collapse may try to remedy the situation with the use of denture adhesives, but over time even that isn’t adequate.
 Besides the embarrassment, the inability to chew severely restricts the diet.
 The enjoyment of food is gone, and body health deteriorates because of the lack of adequate nutrition.

 If you are already suffering from facial collapse and have become a dental cripple, unable to wear a denture, the condition can be treated with bone grafting.
-Please give us a call, or visit our make an appointment page, and we will be happy to examine you and tell you what can be done and how much it will cost.
+Please give us a call, or visit our request an appointment page Request An Appointment, and we will be happy to examine you and tell you what can be done and how much it will cost.